Surrey Innovation Awards

 - Innovation requires collaboration across a wide range of constituencies, including corporate leaders, start-up entrepreneurs, university leaders, faculty members, and students, investors, and public officials.

-The 2017 awards took place at the Surrey Innovation Awards Lunch on September 28, 2017.
+The 2018 awards will take place at the Surrey Innovation Awards Lunch on November 29, 2018.